Level of Study

 The course contains solution methods for linear optimization models.
 Topics that are covered include the simplex method and the interior point methods for linear programming, network algorithms, duality theory and sensitivity analysis.

-- explain the mathematical theory underlying the solution methods.
+- can explain the mathematical theory behind the solution methods.

-- analyze the solution to a linear optimization problem
+- can analyze solutions to a linear optimization problem.

 Required Previous Knowledge